 A delicate balance

-Farming in a landscape as sensitive as Snowdonia is a delicate balance.
+Farming in a landscape as sensitive as Eryri is a delicate balance.
 Some farming practices, such as land drainage, intensive use of grassland and the removal of hedgerows, have affected the wildlife within the National Park.

 The causes of the decline are complex, and factors such as climate change also play a part.
 However, farmers, along with organisations involved in the management of Eryri, are working together to restore this delicate balance.
 Over the past few years, the work carried out by farmers and organisations include: